 Publish 10/30/2014.
 WLT9882

 NOTICE OF APPLICATION

 Pursuant to Section 50.40.4 of the Beaverton Development Code, public notice of the following development application is being provided:

-Written comments on the proposal shall be submitted no later than 5:00 p.m. on Wednesday, November 5, 2014 in order for the comments to be addressed in the staff report.
-Written comments submitted by mail shall be sent to the Planning Division, Community Development Department, City of Beaverton, PO Box 4755, Beaverton, OR 97076-4755.
-Written comments submitted in person shall be delivered to the Planning Division, 4th floor, The Beaverton Building, 12725 SW Millikan Way, from 7:30 a.m. to 4:30 p.m.
-Monday through Friday, except holidays.
+To be addressed in the staff report and decision, written comments on the above development proposal are to be submitted no later than 4:00 p.m. on Wednesday November 19, 2014.
+Mailed written comments shall be sent to the Planning Division, PO Box 4755, Beaverton, OR 97076.
+Written comments submitted in person shall be delivered to the Planning Division, 4th Floor, Beaverton City Hall (Beaverton Building), 12725 SW Millikan Way.

 Steven A. Sparks, AICP, Planning Manager